octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/azure.md

 Or, at the project level.
 ![project guided failure mode](images/project-guided-failure-mode.png)

+## Azure Service Principal

+To interact with Azure you will need to create an Azure Service Principal and register it with Octopus Deploy.
+Please see our [step-by-step instructions](/docs/infrastructure/accounts/azure/index.md).

+## Machine Roles

+Each deployment target in Octopus Deploy can have 1 or multiple [machine roles](/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md#deployment-target-environment-and-role-relationship).
+To help identify which deployment targets are in a virtual machine scale set, we recommend adding a role to the deployment target for each VM.
+The role should only be used for Octopus Deploy / VMSS interaction.
+You should have other roles for deployments.

+The name of the role should be unique for the virtual machine scale set.
+If you have multiple scale sets in an environment (perhaps broken up by region), we recommend a unique tag per region.

+For example, a To-Do web with a single VMSS per environment would have the roles.
+The roles `azure-todo-web-server` is what the deployment process would target.
+The role `vmss-scale-set-todo-web` would be used to determine how many deployment targets are in the VMSS in a specific environment.

+- Test: `azure-todo-web-server` and `vmss-scale-set-todo-web`
+- Production `azure-todo-web-server` and `vmss-scale-set-todo-web`

+But if you have multiple VMSS in an environment, one per region then you would have the following tags.

+- Test (North Central US): `azure-todo-web-server` and `vmss-scale-set-todo-web-northcentralus`
+- Production (North Central US): `azure-todo-web-server` and `vmss-scale-set-todo-web-northcentralus`
+- Production (North Central US): `azure-todo-web-server` and `vmss-scale-set-todo-web-southcentralus`

 # Scaling Out

 Our recommendation is to use [deployment target triggers](/docs/projects/project-triggers/deployment-target-triggers.md).
 They will fire anytime a new deployment target is found.
 In our testing, we have found it is normal to see a trigger do a deployment back to back.